w3kp/tiktok-downloader/README.md

 Windows users have to open the script in Noteapd and manually point the variables `ytdlp_path`, `ffmpeg_path` and `ffprobe_path` to the location of their downloaded binaries.
 The same applies to macOS/Linux users who don't have yt-dlp and ffmpeg located in their $PATH.

+You can check if all depencies are met when you open the Help screen.
+If no errors or "No installation found" warnings are shown, you're probably good to go.
 See the script's header for more information about dependenices.

 ## Usage